 I’m sorry, what were we talking about?
 Oh, right.
 Regardless of whether you bake or not, you can use a lot of the same knowledge pastry chefs, and bakers draw upon every day to improve your design work.
 How can you do this, you ask?
 Well, sit back, dear reader, and I’ll tell you!

 Thing №1: Use your hands

-The most important tool of any pastry chef are his or her hands.
+The most important tool of any pastry chef is their hands.
 They’re what allow him or her to mold and shape dough, fruit, sugar, whipped cream, and other ingredients into scrumptious confections enjoyed by customers and appreciative friends.

 I’m going to go out on a limb here and assume that you, as a designer, have a pair of hands of your own.
 Step away from the computer screen from time to time, and put those babies to use!
-I find that when I’m stuck on a design challenge that’s requiring a lot of Photoshop or Illustrator-hours, the best solution is to get up, step back, and hit the craft supplies.
+I find that when I’m stuck on a design challenge that requires a lot of Photoshop or Illustrator hours, the best solution is to get up, step back, and hit the craft supplies.

 If you’re not the cut-and-paste type, try other methods.
 Clay, sewing or needlework, or hey – even baking!
 You’d be surprised how inspiring a freshly baked plate of cookies can be.
 Or maybe you already know this and aren’t surprised at all.

 Do you know how many times I had to bake my famous lemon scones before I finally perfected the recipe?
 Let’s just say my friends were eating a lot of lemon scones at one point.

 In an industry that relies on creating that perfect, flavorful bite over and over and over again, it’s vital to “lather, rinse, and repeat,” testing and evaluating your work with a critical eye and narrowing the entire process down to an exact science.